 Bluebird

-If a bluebird builds a nest near your home, it is thought to bring happiness and good fortune.
-Bluebirds tend to nest in tree cavities or birdhouses, so putting up a birdhouse may increase your chances of spotting these joyful birds and boosting your mood.
+If a bluebird decides to nest near your home, it’s traditionally seen as a sign of good fortune.
+Putting up a birdhouse may increase your chances of spotting these joyful visitors.

 Hummingbird